-Systems that verify or enforce safety properties like atomicity and determinism typically interpose on program execution only on synchronization operations and data races.
-However, data-race detection must be fully precise because missing a race can violate the safety property in question, and reporting false races can result in spurious verification failures.
-Therefore, these systems [13, 14] typically implement a full race detector, resulting in overheads too high for use in deployment.
-A high-performance data-race filter that avoided instrumentation for data-race-free accesses would make always-on operation practical.
+Systems that verify or enforce safety properties like atomicity and determinism typically interpose on program execution only on synchronization and data races.
+However, data-race detection must be fully precise as missing races can violate the safety property in question, and reporting false races can result in spurious verification failures.
+Thus these systems [14, 15] typically implement a full race detector, resulting in high overheads.
+A high-performance data-race filter could avoid instrumentation for data-race-free accesses, making always-on operation practical.

-Sound and complete atomicity specification checking [13], for example, only needs to instrument synchronization operations and data races.
+Sound and complete atomicity specification checking [14], for example, only needs to instrument synchronization operations and data races.
 A handler that fires on data races can be used to determine when serializability is violated, if races are not regarded as fail-stop errors.
-Transactional memory [15, 16] would require buffering support via some orthogonal mechanism, but precise conflict detection could be handled entirely by data-race detection.
+Transactional memory [16, 17] would require buffering support via some orthogonal mechanism, but precise conflict detection could be handled entirely by data-race detection.
 Races would trigger a rollback instead of a program error.
-Determinism enforcement [17] would require only linking with a new synchronization library; races indicate sources of nondeterminism that can be regarded as errors, resolved deterministically, or logged for subsequent deterministic replay.
-Determinism checking [14, 18] would, like determinism enforcement, require action only on synchronization operations.
-The state space that must be explored while model checking concurrent programs is dramatically reduced when races can be ignored [19, 20].
+Determinism enforcement [18] would require only linking with a new synchronization library; races indicate sources of nondeterminism that can be regarded as errors, resolved deterministically, or logged for subsequent deterministic replay.
+Determinism checking [15, 19] would, like determinism enforcement, require action only on synchronization operations.
+The state space that must be explored while model checking concurrent programs is dramatically reduced when races can be ignored [20, 21].
 We also envision new programming models that leverage language-level data race exceptions (as in [6]) for safer optimistic concurrency, fault recovery, or improved security.
 Thus, investing hardware resources in efficient, sound, and complete datarace detection would provide a flexible and reusable foundation for a variety of approaches to improving the quality of concurrent software.